webdriverio-community/wdio-rerun-service/README.md

 ## Configuration

-The following options can be added to the wdio.conf.js file.
+The following options may be added to the wdio.conf.js file.
 To define options for the service you need to add the service to the `services` list in the following way:

 ```js
 // wdio.conf.js